 Data in this publication comes from the Survey of Adult Skills, conducted under the auspices of the Organization for Economic Cooperation and Development.
 The survey, also known as the Program for the International Assessment of Adult Competencies or PIAAC, is administered by National Center for Education Statistics at the U.S. Department of Education.
-The survey gathered data from a representative sample of U.S. adults in 2012 and 2014 (Data used in this analysis combine information from both years for greater statistical precision.).
-The survey includes a background demographic questionnaire that is administered in English or Spanish, followed by a cognitive assessment in English measuring the three domains of literacy, numeracy, and the somewhat awkwardly named "problemsolving in technology-rich environments." or PS-TRE.
-The data included here comes from the PS-TRE section of the study.
+The survey gathered data from a representative sample of U.S. adults in 2012 and 2014.
+(Data used in this analysis combine information from both years for greater statistical precision.)
+The survey includes a background demographic questionnaire that is administered in English or Spanish, followed by a cognitive assessment in English measuring the three domains of literacy, numeracy, and the somewhat awkwardly named "problemsolving in technology-rich environments," or PS-TRE.
+The data included here come from the PS-TRE section of the study, release to the public, it is largely consistent with earlier years; there were few major changes in American workers' digital skill gaps from year to year.

-Note: An additional round of U.S. PIAAC data collection was completed in 2017.
-While 2017 data is not reflected here due to the timing of its release to the public, it is largely consistent with earlier years.
 Learn more about the 2017 data here: https://nces.ed.gov/surveys/piaac/current_results.asp

+Note: An additional round of PIAAC data collection was completed in 2017.
+While 2017 data is not reflected here due to the timing of its